andrewbutterfield/reasonEq/README.md

 2. Enter the directory `reasonEq'

-3. Give the command `git submodule sync`

-4. Give command `stack install` and wait.
+3. Give command `stack install` and wait.
 The first time you run this might take a while as it may install a local version of the Haskell compiler and required libraries.
 When it is done it will have installed a program called `req`.

 ## Running `reasonEq`/`req`